checkiamsiam/try-to-clone-amazon/README.md

 # first journey with react

-This project is a assignment for me from programing hero community
+This project is a practice project for me in react

+bangla definition: "halka halka kora react sikhi and aikhane apply kori"

 ## live site link here